 MidPoint synchronization mechanisms were designed for extensibility.
 Therefore we can extend the set of synchronization actions to include compliance-related actions such as notification.
 We can also simply mark the violating shadow object with a specific policy situation marker.
 Therefore such object will be seen in compliance dashboards and an administrator can take manual action to remediate the situation.

 Some situations are easy to detect by synchronization, for example new account or missing account.
 Those are big event that are "granular" enough to be detected at this stage.
 But there are more subtle situations that are more difficult to detect.
 Maybe an attribute values is wrong.
 Maybe the account is member of a group where it should not belong.
 Those events cannot be easily detected by synchronization which works with quite rough-grain events.
 But there are fine-grain in midPoint: recomputation of attributes values, application of roles, attribute-level reconciliation, processing of entitlements and so on.
-Those mechanism can detect violations at a very fine level.
+Those mechanisms can detect violations at a very fine level.
 However, the only action that midPoint cat take now is to fix the situation by automatically correcting the values.
 But this can be improved.
 There may be reactions that are similar to the synchronization reactions.
 But this kind of reactions may work on a much finer level.
 They can just record the situation and wait for manual action.
 Or they can do something even smarter - which leads us to remediation.

 Step 5: Scheduled and Printable Compliance Reports